Do you find yourself in a sudden financial emergency but you can’t pay it off because your payday is still a week away?

-A payday loan is, in its most basic form, a type of short-term loan.
+A payday loan is, in its most basic form, a type of short-term loan for bad credit.
 Here’s how payday loans work: you borrow a small amount of cash and then pay it off within a few days or weeks.
 You have to pay these loans by your next salary, hence the name.

 You don’t submit an application and wait as they run a credit check on you.
 Instead, you often have to submit a post-dated check they can cash in on the maturity date of the loan.
 If it’s an online payday loan application, there are similar conditions to fulfill, like promising to pay on the due date.